FernandoBasso/devnotes/content/Command Line/Man, Info and Help.md

   - man
   - info
   - help
+description: Concepts, notes, examples and tips on man, info and help utilities for reading documentation about tools, commands and programs on Unix-like systems.
 ---
 It is good habit read man pages, help pages, and info pages instead of immediately jumping to a web search (or AI nowadays).